romeOz/rock/README.md

     * Gearman 1.0.6 + php5-gearman 1.1.2 (**option**)
  * Local IP loop on Host machine /etc/hosts and Virtual hosts in Nginx already set up!

-> To run all services marked "option" you should to uncomment them in the file /path/to/provisioning/main.yml
+> To run all services marked `option` you should to uncomment them in the file `/path/to/provisioning/main.yml`.

 ###Installation: